SEND at AKPS

 Covid 19 activities for autism in isolation

-Special Educational Needs & Disability (SEND) Policy
+Special Education Needs and Disabilities (SEND) Policy

 Special Educational Needs and Disabilities (SEND at Ashton Keynes C of E Primary School